ozdemirburak/skyscanner-php/README.md

 ## Usage

-See the **[wiki](https://github.com/ozdemirburak/skyscanner-php/wiki)** for more detailed information about the methods and the parameters.
+Please see the **[wiki](https://github.com/ozdemirburak/skyscanner-php/wiki)** for more detailed information about the methods and the parameters.

-Below is just the demonstration of how to use the methods.
+You can find a simple demonstration of how to use the methods below, or check the [tests](tests/) for more advanced examples.

 ### Flights: Live Pricing